There are plenty of myths and half-truths that surround the process of being interviewed for a place at Cambridge.

-We asked Cambridge student and TSR member chazwomaq to share his experience of the Cambridge interview process.
+We asked TSR members studying at Cambridge to share their experiences of the interview process.

-Take your time with your answers so you don't blurt out something stupid.
+chazwomaq advises that you "take your time with your answers so you don't blurt out something stupid.
 If you don't know the answer to a technical question, express your thoughts out loud.
 The tutors can then hear your thought process, and will guide you along.
-If you remain silent trying to work things out, it can look like you have no ideas at all.
+If you remain silent trying to work things out, it can look like you have no ideas at all."

-Watch the practice interviews on the Cambridge website.
+chazwomaq has some tips to help you calm your nerves: "watch the practice interviews on the Cambridge website.
 Try some breathing exercises before if you are nervous.
-Get a good meal inside you and plenty of sleep the night before.
+Get a good meal inside you and plenty of sleep the night before."

 "Relax!" says koi koy.
 "You won't be able to have a good conversation – which is all an interview is – if you're tired, highly strung and stressed.

 "You've already done most of the work for the interview in preparing your personal statement and working for your admissions test to develop key skills.
 Now, just try and enjoy a conversation with some of the top academics in your subject."

 Have questions about getting into Cambridge or want to share your own experiences?
 Visit the official Cambridge interviews thread 2020.